mgrofsky/Ytel-API-ANGULAR/README.md

 ### <a name="send_shared_shortcode"></a>![Method: ](https://apidocs.io/img/method.png ".SharedShortCodeController.sendSharedShortcode") sendSharedShortcode

-> Send an SMS from a message360 ShortCode
+> Send an SMS from a Ytel ShortCode

 ```javascript